ActDistill: General Action-Guided Self-Derived Distillation for Efficient Vision-Language-Action Models: ActDistill

 where $L^{*}$ is the last executed layer under routing, and $\mathcal{H}^{\text{stu}}$ produces the corresponding action vector.
 With this selective inference, ActDistill enables real-time action generation with markedly lower latency and computational cost.

-\textbf{Discussion.} The unified training-inference design enables ActDistill to balance efficiency and accuracy within a single learning paradigm.
-During training, semantic alignment improves control precision, while action-driven gradients optimize routing toward critical computations.
-In inference, the router adaptively allocates computation based on distilled semantics, preserving the fidelity of the teacher's reasoning under real-time constraints.
-Moreover, as ActDistill operates purely on the multimodal backbone, it is compatible with both autoregressive and diffusion-based VLA models.
-This synergy allows ActDistill to sustain strong embodied reasoning across diverse hardware and VLA architectures, offering a practical route to efficient embodied intelligence.
+\textbf{Discussion.} The unified training–inference design enables ActDistill to effectively balance efficiency and accuracy within a single learning paradigm.
+During training, semantic alignment enhances control precision, while action-guided gradients steer the router toward computation paths critical for action prediction.
+During inference, the router adaptively allocates computation based on the distilled semantics, preserving the fidelity of the teacher’s reasoning under real-time constraints.
+Moreover, as ActDistill operates solely on the multimodal backbone, it is compatible with both autoregressive and diffusion-based VLA models.
+This synergy allows ActDistill to maintain strong embodied reasoning across diverse hardware platforms and model architectures, providing a practical and scalable solution for efficient embodied intelligence.